mne-tools/mne-python/doc/contributing.rst

 What you will need
 ------------------

 #.
+A good python editor: Atom_ and `Sublime Text`_ are modern general-purpose
+text editors and are available on all three major platforms.
+Both provide plugins that facilitate editing python code and help avoid bugs and style errors.
+See for example linterflake8_ for Atom_.
-A good python editor: Spyder_ IDE is suitable for those migrating from
+The Spyder_ IDE is espectially suitable for those migrating from Matlab.
-   Matlab.
 EPD_ and Anaconda_ both ship Spyder and all its dependencies.
-For Mac users, TextMate_ and `Sublime Text`_ are good choices. `Sublime Text`_ is available on all three major platforms.
 As always, Vim or Emacs will suffice as well.

 #.
 Basic scientific tools in python: numpy_, scipy_, matplotlib_